Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk: Tail Upper Bound: The Best to Achieve

-We would like to remark that here we only consider the case when $\beta>0$.
-The case when $\beta=0$ is addressed in the MAB literature.
-Specifically, a $\ln t$ term should be added in the nominator of the second component in the bonus term \eqref{rad:optimal-any}, and standard results (see., e.g., \citealt{auer2002finite}) showed that by setting $\eta_1=+\infty$ and $\eta_2$ appropriately, the policy achieves $\tilde O(\sqrt T)$ worst-case expected regret and $O(\ln T)$ instance-dependent expected regret.
+\item {\bf Assumptions on $f(\cdot)$.} In Theorem \ref{thm:upper-bound-any} we only consider the case when $f(T)=\omega(\ln T)$.
+The case when $f(T)=\Theta(\ln T)$ is addressed in the MAB literature.
+Specifically, standard results (see., e.g., \citealt{auer2002finite}) showed that by setting $\eta=+\infty$ and $f(T)=\Theta(\ln T)$ appropriately, the policy achieves $\tilde O(\sqrt T)$ worst-case expected regret and $O(\ln T)$ instance-dependent expected regret.
 However, the policy becomes heavy-tailed --- the probability of incurring a linear regret must be polynomially dependent on $1/T$ (see also Theorem 1 in \citealt{simchi2022simple}).
-Therefore, we believe our results are general enough to characterize optimal regret tail bounds for various $\alpha$ and $\beta$.
+Therefore, we believe our results are general enough to characterize optimal regret tail bounds for various $\alpha$ and $f(\cdot)$. \end{enumerate}